Pan: What are you talking about? It's just a dumb machine!

 - In Astro Boy, most humans and robots live as equals.

 - All artificial humanoid constructs are treated as humans by default in the Lyrical Nanoha universe, including cyborgs, clones with constructed personalities, living magical programs running off another mage's mana, and full androids whose creator accidentally gave human-level personalities.
+Even the Intelligent Devices are treated as people, as characters always refer to them as their partners rather than weapons.

 - Exploration of this trope is pretty much the point of the Marvel characters The Vision and Machine Man.
 Good guys treat them like people, while bigots treat them like they're Just a Machine.
 In fairness, they are mistrusted for other reasons too: Vision was built by a villain to use as a minion, but he revolted.
 Aaron Stack the Machine Man was the last of a line of experimental robots, all the others of whom went homicidally insane; Aaron turned out okay because one scientist decided to raise him as a son.